 By Rae Lynn DeAngelis

-By the look of my dangling legs, swinging from the church pew, I was about seven years old.
+I was about seven years old, sitting in the church pew with legs dangling, waiting for my first confession.
 The smell of recently lit candles wafted past my nostrils, a reminder that I was on holy ground.
 The magnificent sanctuary was nearly empty.
-My classmates spread a good five feet apart, no doubt a barrier to keep us from needless chatter while we waited for our first confession – the sacrament of Penance.
+My classmates spread a good five feet apart, no doubt a barrier to keep us from needless chatter while we waited for the sacrament of Penance.

 I remember feeling very anxious.
 What if I forget what to say?
 Or worse yet, what if I say something out of order?
 I shuttered at the thought and rehearsed more vigorously what I was supposed to say… Bless me, Father, for I have sinned.
 This is my first confession…